Race and ethnicity in censuses: Bermuda

 The people of Bermuda were enumerated by ethnicity since at least 1950 all the way up to the present day.

 Canada

 Canada counted people by ethnic origin in 1765 and again from at least 1871 to 2006, with the exception of 1891.
 The options for ethnicity in the 2006 Canadian census were various kinds of European Canadian, Aboriginal Canadian, and various non-white or non-European groups known officially as "visible minorities".
 The 2011 Canadian census did not ask about race and ethnicity, but the new voluntary National Household Survey (NHS) for that year did ask about race and ethnicity (as well as many other questions that were previously asked on the Canadian census).
 Prior to the 1981 Canadian census, respondents could only mark one ethnicity/ethnic ancestry, but the 1981 census and all future ones allowed multiple ethnicity responses.
 Canada also enumerated its population by place of birth from 1871 to the present day.

 Costa Rica

+Costa Rica asked a question on ethnic or racial ancestral origins in the 2022 census using multiple options including indigenous, Black or Afro-descendant, Mulatto, Chinese, Mestizo, white and other.

-Costa Rica enumerated people by ethnicity in 1950.
+Previously Costa Rica enumerated people by ethnicity in 1927 and 1950.